ibm-cloud-docs/cis/security-features.md

 This capability is useful when you need more granularity in your access rules because, with the IP Rules, you can either apply the block to all sub-domains of the current domain, or all domains on your account, and you cannot specify URIs.

 ### Challenge Passage
 Located in the **Advanced** security settings, this setting allows you to control how long a visitor that passed a challenge or JavaScript challenge will gain access to your site before being challenged again.
-This is based on the visitor's IP and therefore does not apply to challenges presented by WAF rules, becaus they are based on an action the user performs on your site.
+This is based on the visitor's IP and therefore does not apply to challenges presented by WAF rules, because they are based on an action the user performs on your site.

 ### Browser Integrity Check
 This setting is located in the **Advanced** security settings.
 The browser integrity check looks for HTTP headers that are commonly abused by spammers.
 It denies traffic with those headers access to your page.
 It also blocks or challenges visitors that do not have a user agent, or who add a non-standard user agent (this tactic is commonly used by abuse bots, crawlers, or APIs).